 Today, many amusement parks contain water parks and water rides.
 These wet zones may be physically separated from the main park and charge separate admission to patrons, or may simply consist of a few rides confined to one corner of the park proper.
-In either case, these liquid attractions are immensely popular during the hot summer months, and for many, a day at the amusement park would not be complete without a ride down a water slide or dip in the wave pool.
+In either case, these liquid attractions are immensely popular during the hot summer months, and for many, a day at the amusement park would not be complete without going on water slide or be in the wave pool.

-But unfortunately, while water-based attractions can be an excellent way to “beat the heat,” they can also cause serious accidents and injuries.
-If a theme park is negligent in the way it inspects, cleans, maintains, or supervises water rides and the patrons who visit them, and a person is seriously injured or killed as a result, the park may possibly be financially liable for the losses to the victim.
+But unfortunately, while water-based attractions can be an excellent way to “beat the heat,” they can also cause serious accidents.
+However, if a theme park is negligent in the way it inspects, cleans, maintains, or supervises the water rides and patrons who visit them, and a person is seriously injured or killed as a result, the park may possibly be financially liable for the losses to the victim.

 If you were hurt while visiting one of these attractions, or if one of your family members was wrongfully killed, you could have a right to claim compensation for the devastating losses you have incurred.
 Let the experienced water park ride accident lawyers help you seek justice during this difficult and challenging time.
 To schedule your free and private legal consultation, call us right away at (215) 709-6940.